The Human Resources (HR) industry is one of the most steady-growing industry. In fact, it offers diverse job opportunities every year.

-APU has earned an enviable reputation as an award-winning University through its achievements in winning a host of prestigious awards at national and international levels.
+APU has earned an enviable reputation as an award-winning university through its achievements in winning prestigious awards at national and international levels.

 5. Infrastructure University Kuala Lumpur (IUKL)

-Infrastructure University Kuala Lumpur (IUKL) has been educating scholars for over 20 years in fields such as Engineering, Architecture, Construction Management, Quantity Surveying, Business, Accounting, Information Technology, Corporate Communications, English Language Studies and Biotechnology that are highly sought after in this modern era.
+Infrastructure University Kuala Lumpur (IUKL) has been educating scholars for over 20 years in Engineering, Architecture, Construction Management, Quantity Surveying, Business, Accounting, Information Technology, Corporate Communications, English Language Studies and Biotechnology that are highly sought after in this modern era.

-IUKL is the first full-fledged infrastructure university in Malaysia that emphasizes the importance of integrating hard as well as soft aspects of infrastructure to produce well-rounded technopreneurs with outstanding communication, technological and managerial skills.
+IUKL is the first full-fledged infrastructure university in Malaysia that emphasises the importance of integrating hard and soft aspects of infrastructure to produce well-rounded technopreneurs with outstanding communication, technological and managerial skills.

 6. ASIA Metropolitan University

-ASIA Metropolitan University is a Private University College founded in 1991 located in the heart of Kuala Lumpur, Malaysia.
+ASIA Metropolitan University is a private university college founded in 1991 located in the heart of Kuala Lumpur.
 The diploma and degree programmes are accredited by the Malaysian Qualifications Agency.